Silver SPRUCE Academy Staff

-Natalie has worked with homeschooling families since 2005.
+Natalie has worked with school choice families since 2005.
 Her outgoing and bubbly personality create a social environment for students that exemplifies group interaction and allows for ample opportunities for students to engage in educational experiences.

 Natalie quotes, "I love learning and I love inspiring others to learn.
 Each person is unique and is skilled in certain qualities, the key is celebrating each child's special gifts and exploring education with that at the forefront."

 " Natalie's motto to teaching is organized chaos with no box!"

 Janna was born and raised in the Four Corners area and graduated from Ignacio High School in 1999.
 She became certified as a Medical Transcriptionist in 2006 from San Juan College and Career Step.
 In 2014 Janna obtained a certificate from The Photography Institute in digital photography and became a certified user of Quickbooks.
 She maintains a substitute teacher license through the State of Colorado each year.
 Janna is currently studying Marriage and Family Science through Brigham Young University Idaho and earned her first certificate in working towards her Bachelor's in 2021.

 Janna and Natalie have known each other since preschool and connected again through the school choice program that Natalie previously directed.
-Janna was excited when she heard that Natalie was starting Silver SPRUCE Academy because she believes in the value of homeschooling.
+Janna was excited when she heard that Natalie was starting Silver SPRUCE Academy because she believes in the value of school choice.

 Janna and her family enjoy Jeeping, boating, camping, and traveling.
 She quotes, "A traveler's destination is not a place, but what you see and experience"